 Purpose and Objectives of PSC Inspections

 The main goal of PSC inspections is to spot and fix issues that could endanger the ship, its crew, and the sea environment.
-These checks aim to stop substandard shipping and make sure all ships follow IMO rules.
-Regular and consistent PSC inspections help enforce global maritime standards, preventing accidents and pollution caused by non-compliant ships.
+These inspections aim to reduce (or, even better, eliminate) substandard shipping and make sure all ships follow IMO rules.

 The objectives of PSC inspections include: